-A person liable for maintenance is a parent who is required to pay child support under a child support agreement or court decision.
+A person liable for maintenance is a parent who is required to pay child support under a child support agreement or court order.

-As long as Kela is paying child maintenance allowance to the parent in whose care the child is, the parent liable for maintenance will have to direct all child support payments to Kela.
+Once child maintenance allowance has been granted, the parent liable for maintenance must pay all child support payments to Kela.
 If the liable parent pays the child support directly to the child or to the other parent, the payments will not reduce the amount of child support debt to be collected by Kela.
 Child support debt expires in 5 years.

 The liable parent must always pay the correct amount of child support, which is index-adjusted annually.
 Information on the index revisions of child support at the turn of the year can usually be found on the websites of the municipalities.

 On separating or divorcing, the parents agree on child support in an agreement confirmed by the municipal social welfare office.
 The agreement is usually drawn up by a child welfare officer.
 If the parents are unable to come to an agreement, the child support to be paid is be determined by a court of law.